adamfitzpatrick/aws-devops-pro/README.md

 - Domain Five
 - Domain Six

+## A Note on CloudFormation & AWS CDK

+Although CloudFormation and AWS CDK are specifically covered under Domain Two, service-specific documentation and study guides within this repository may include CloudFormation & CDK details relevant to the service in question, such as Resource Types, Properties, and Classes.
+Additionally, the deployable applications in this repo rely heavily upon AWS Cloud Development Kit for rapid configuration and deployment of required infrastructure.

+Please refer to the appropriate parts of Domain Two for background on this information.

 ## Labs and Demonstrators

-*Note: the deployable applications in this repo rely heavily upon AWS Cloud Development Kit for rapid configuration and deployment of required infrastructure.
-This technology is described in detail as part of AWS DevOps Pro Domain Two, but can be used easily prior to reviewing that material.*

 Please note that labs and demos in this repository are centered around the Node.js ecosystem.
 Scripts and deployments have been evaluated using the following software versions: